BenchPress: A Human-in-the-Loop Annotation System for Rapid Text-to-SQL Benchmark Curation

-\textbf{Independent variables} in the study were the annotation condition (BenchPress, Manual, LLM) and user expertise (Advanced, Non-Advanced).
+\textbf{Independent variables} in the study were the annotation condition (BenchPress, Manual, Vanilla LLM) and user expertise (Advanced, Non-Advanced).
 The primary \textbf{dependent variables} included annotation time and annotation quality.
-Quality was assessed using both observational measures (e.g., back-translation match, ROUGE similarity) and participant self-reports on task confidence and perceived difficulty.
+Quality was assessed using observational measures (e.g., back-translation match, ROUGE similarity).
 This setup enables a structured comparison of how different interfaces and user backgrounds affect performance in enterprise SQL annotation tasks.